-Anytime I see a new and interesting snack product at the grocery store, I always love to check the ingredients to see if it qualifies as real food.
+Anytime I see new and interesting healthy packaged snacks at the grocery store, I always love to check the ingredients to see if it qualifies as real food.
 I mean, cooking from scratch is ideal, but I’m all for shortcuts if one exists!
 And with two hungry teens, the fewer snacks I have to make (and clean up) myself, the better.
 There are only so many hours in a day!

 Not all of these healthy packaged snacks perfectly contain five or fewer whole ingredients, BUT many are close or include extras that aren’t too offensive.
 Of course, if you’re looking for perfection, you can cook up a storm and prep all your own snacks yourself.
 However, the point of this list is for those who want better-for-you alternatives, even if they aren’t perfect!

 The following items are all things we’ve bought and tried ourselves (nothing is sponsored) and the list is ordered from the least number of ingredients to the most to help you decide what’s right for your family.

 Individually wrapped snacks can be super helpful when you’re in a massive hurry!
 I agree it’s not the best from a zero waste standpoint, BUT when your child is about to get their third tardy and be sent to Saturday school as a result … it’s nice to have an extra item you can quickly grab and add to their lunch bag to make sure no hunger pains take over during the day!

 Of course, we can buy bags and bags of dried apricots (both the unappetizing-looking ones without sulfur dioxide and the ones that have been treated).
 But I got excited about these because the individually packaged sets are so great for travel and last-minute school lunch additions.

 This is another handy individually wrapped snack when you need it for travel or school.
 I’m a big cashew fan myself and like how these have less salt than most … it’s honestly the perfect amount!